overture-stack/prelude/apps/stage/public/docs/02-phaseTwo.md

    In this command:

-   - `-p generateLecternDictionary`: Specifies the operation to generate a Lectern dictionary
+   - `-p LecternDictionary`: Specifies the operation to generate a Lectern dictionary
    - `-f ./data/segmentedData/`: Specifies the directory containing our segmented data files
    - `-n example-dictionary`: Names the dictionary
    - `-v 1.0`: Sets the dictionary version